openlawlibrary/taf/docs/setting-up-new-library.md

 or adding targets.
 The updater will raise and error if version numbers of metadata files in two subsequent commits differ by more than one!

-## Set up a remote repositories
+## Set up remote repositories

 Create new repositories in your GitHub organization - an authentication repository and one for each target repository.
 DO NOT ADD THE INITIAL FILES when creating authentication repository's remote repository.
 The first commit should contain initial metadata files.
-If something is added to the targe repositories, thus creating the initial commit, do not commit anything else before signing the initial commit.
+If something is added to the target repositories, thus creating the initial commit, do not commit anything else before signing the initial commit (unless that target repository can contain unauthenticated commits and the initial commit does not need to be authenticated, which is determined by the `allow-unauthenticated-commits` property specified per target repo in `repositories.json`).
 Set remote of the locally created authentication repository, commit initial metadata and target files and push them.
 E.g:

 ```
 cd test\auth_repo